-A work comp doctor that will make house calls may seem to be very old-fashioned.
+A work comp doctor who will make house calls may seem to be very old-fashioned.
 How about if the injured workers or their employers could make the house call appointment from a smartphone?

 That may seem like a far-fetched idea, except that it is almost a reality.
 Yes, there is an app for that.
 An Associated Press article from today says there is now an Uber approach to medicine.

-A smartphone app from a company known as Pager and similar companies like Heal and Medicast are now in the market to set up in-home doctor visits for people that do not wish to wait or to travel to a regular physician’s office setting.
+A smartphone app from a company known as Pager and similar companies like Heal and Medicast are now in the market to set up in-home doctor visits for people who do not wish to wait or travel to a regular physician’s office setting.

 The work comp doctor could even see the injured employees at the employer’s location.
 However, a house call from a work comp doctor would enable the physician to see the background/home life of the patient.